 Why Does the Carnivore Diet Work?

-I believe the main reason that people can see improvements in their health from the carnivore diet is because it removes most of the allergens and anti-nutrients that people eat.
-Of course, it is still possible to be sensitive or allergic to animal foods, but by removing gluten, corn, soy and dairy, many people will find a reduction in inflammatory symptoms simply by eliminating these common triggers.
+I believe the main reason that people can see improvements in their health from the carnivore diet is that it removes most of the allergens and anti-nutrients that people eat.
+Of course, it is still possible to be sensitive or allergic to animal foods, but by removing gluten, corn, soy, and dairy, many people will find a reduction in inflammatory symptoms simply by eliminating these common triggers.
 The carnivore diet also removes sugar and other refined carbs, which can be a main driver of digestive symptoms and excess weight.